GabeSamurai/ParadiseOS/README.md

 ## Observations
 1. This system does not only define input, but output behavior.
 The user must only see and interact(seeing is a form of interaction) with vessels in the same hierarchy.
+2. No form of visualizing the created scripts is to be programmed.
+I should find a way of registering this in the file system.